informalsystems/quint/quint/apalache-tests.md

 ================================================================================
 ```

-### Test that we can compile a module to TLA+ that instantiates but has not declarations
+### Test that we can compile a module to TLA+ that instantiates but has no declarations

 <!-- !test in can convert clockSync3.qnt to TLA+ -->